bstansell/conserver/README-LICENSE.md

     	 tom

+In addition, a post to the Conserver Users mailing list in May 2020 contained:

+    From: Paul Wise via users <users@conserver.com>
+    To: users@conserver.com
+    Subject: Re: license change?
+    Date: Mon, 25 May 2020 12:42:28 +0800

+    On Thu, 2019-07-04 at 10:20 +0200, Bryan Stansell via users wrote:
+    > So, it's more the lack of explicitly stating the code can be
+    > modified.

+    Since then I talked to one of RedHat's lawyers and they mentioned that they have dealt with this problem too and also concluded that these licenses were intended to cover modification.
+The current wording of the initial part of the BSD license reflects an attempt to correct an earlier mistake (i.e. someone pointed out the error and Berkeley added "with or without modification").
+Also the anti-endorsement clause implies a right to modify.

 Hopefully corporations (or, I suppose, their lawyers) will be happy with the explanation above and become comfortable with the stated license.